Protecting Your Privacy and Funds

 - Sending money using a money transfer service is like sending cash - once the crook picks it up you can't get it back from the service.
 It's not like a check that you can stop after you've given it to someone or a credit card charge that you can dispute.
 But if the money has not been picked up yet, you may be able to stop the transaction.
 Contact the money transfer service immediately if you think you've been scammed.

-Phishing is a new twist on an old telemarketing scam, but uses e-mail.
-These cyber criminals send e-mails to millions of people hoping that even a few will give away valuable information such as your username, password, or credit card number.
+Phishing scams use fraudulent emails and websites to trick users into disclosing private account or login information.
+These cyber criminals send e-mails to millions of people hoping that even a few will give away valuable information such as your username, password, or debit or credit card number.
 The criminal then uses this information to steal the victim's identity.
 Do not click on links or open any attachments or pop-up screens from sources you are not familiar with.

 - Do not click on links within an email unless you are sure of the sender.
 Many phishing emails include company logos or appear to come from government agencies, and appear legitimate.
 However, the links take you to a fraudulent website that has been set up to look like and feel just like the legitimate site.
 Check the URL carefully for differences in spelling, or go directly to a known website without the link.
 You may often find an alert on the legitimate site warning that a phishing email has been circulated by cyber criminals.

-- Never give out your personal or financial information in response to an unsolicited phone call, fax or e-mail, no matter how official it may seem.
+- Never give out your personal or financial information in response to an unsolicited phone call, text message, fax or e-mail, no matter how official it may seem.

-- Do not respond to e-mail that may warn of dire consequences unless you validate your information immediately.
-Contact the company to confirm the e-mail's validity using a telephone number or web address you know to be genuine.
+- Do not respond to text or e-mail message that may warn of dire consequences unless you validate your information immediately.
+Contact the company to confirm the message's validity using a telephone number or web address you know to be genuine.